Save details for future payments with ACH Direct Debit

 and specify the Customer’s id.

 By default, collecting bank account payment information uses Financial Connections to instantly verify your customer’s account, with a fallback option of manual account number entry and microdeposit verification.
-See the Financial Connections docs to learn how to configure Financial Connections and access additional account data to optimize your ACH integration.
+See the Financial Connections docs to learn how to configure Financial Connections and access additional account data to optimise your ACH integration.
 For example, you can use Financial Connections to check an account’s balance before initiating the ACH payment.

 Note